 Wesdome Announces Annual Mineral Resource and Reserve Updates for Eagle River and Kiena Mine Complexes

-/EIN News/ -- TORONTO, March 13, 2023 (GLOBE NEWSWIRE) -- Wesdome Gold Mines Ltd. (TSX: WDO) (“Wesdome” or the “Company”) today announces updated Mineral Resource and Mineral Reserve updates at the Company’s 100% owned Kiena Mine Complex (“Kiena”) in Val d'Or, Quebec and at the Eagle River Mine (“Eagle River”) near Wawa, Ontario.
+TORONTO, March 13, 2023 (GLOBE NEWSWIRE) -- Wesdome Gold Mines Ltd. WDO ("Wesdome" or the "Company") today announces updated Mineral Resource and Mineral Reserve updates at the Company's 100% owned Kiena Mine Complex ("Kiena") in Val d'Or, Quebec and at the Eagle River Mine ("Eagle River") near Wawa, Ontario.

 - High Grade Mineral Reserve Base – At December 31, 2022, Wesdome's combined proven and probable mineral reserves totalled 1.0 million ounces (2.4 million tonnes grading 12.9 grams per tonne ("g/t") gold); combined measured and indicated mineral resources (exclusive of reserves) were 350 thousand ounces (1.4 million tonnes grading 7.7 g/t gold); and combined inferred mineral resources were 1.1 million ounces (6.4 million tonnes grading 5.2 g/t gold).
 Reserves and Resource estimates at both sites reflect higher cut-off grades, reduced exploration budget in H2, a higher allocation towards definition and infill drilling (including 25,000 metres in the Falcon Zone at Eagle River), as well as a more stringent and robust approach to reconciliation, 3D modeling and resource classification.